SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_01/03_OpenSTA_Ideal_Clock.md/CMOS_Inverter.md

 The measured delay indicates the time required for the NMOS transistor to discharge the output node after the input changes from LOW to HIGH.

-> **Refer to Figure X** for the NGSPICE cursor measurements used to determine the High-to-Low propagation delay.

 ---